mike182uk/playlist-pipeline/README.md

     - `popularity` - Track popularity (out of 100)
     - `duration` - Track duration (in milliseconds)
     - `explicit` - Track explicitness
-- `filename` - The name of the file to write to (without extension)
+- `filename` - The name of the file to export to (without extension)

 ---